jbrains/pubmob-EvolutionaryDesignWithoutTests/documents/inbox.md

 # Today's session plan

-- separate formatting behavior from printing to stdout.
+- gather formatting behavior into one place (scatter it less).

 # Inbox